VirtuallyCreative/allegretto/README.md

 Built for rapid wireframing / prototyping while keeping W.C.A.G.
 2 design patterns in mind.

-- Fast and lively!
-Just ~10kb (minified + gzipped, including normalize.css).
+- Fast and lively.
+With Unpkg CDN goodness.
-- Build with Accessability in mind, A.O.D.A (WCAG-2) "AA" Compliant
+- Build with Accessability in mind; A.O.D.A / W.C.A.G.
 - Great for quick wireframing/prototyping
-- A 12-Col grid that actually works
+- A simple 12-Col grid using flexbox
-- Extend with your own CSS variables
+- Easy to extend with your own CSS variables
-- Comes with a handful of components & utilities
+- Comes with a handful of components & utils
 - Expects proper HTML5 semantic markup
+- Normalize CSS reset baked in
-- No CSS Pre-processers used, just vanilla CSS3
+- No Pre-Processer here, just vanilla CSS-3

 ## Get started